 Placements with banks and other financial institutions are initially measured at fair value and subsequently remeasured at amortised cost, net of any amounts written off and provision for impairment.
-The carrying values of such assets which are being effectively hedged for changes in fair value are adjusted to the extent of the changes in fair value being hedged, with the resultant changes being recognised in the consolidated statement of profit or loss.

 4.5 Investments in associates

 An associate is an entity over which the Group has significant influence.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee, but is not control or joint control over those policies.